 “The Earth is what we all have in common” – Wendell Berry

-Planet Earth has had many mindbogglingly adventures in its multibillion year history; It has successfully recycled dinosaurs, Homo Erectus, Homo Habilis and many other ancestors of Homo Sapiens.
-Now we, modern humans, during the several thousand years of our existence, significantly accelerated the harmful impact on the environment especially during past two hundred years.
+Now we, modern humans, during the several thousand years of our existence, significantly accelerated the harmful impact on the environment especially during the past two hundred years.

 Scientists and scholars assure us that climate change is the main challenge of the world in the coming decades.
-It is assumed that by 2050 the Planet’s temperature may increase by 2 degrees, that once again reminds us, that global warming is irreversible processes and it is a real threat to the Earth inhabitants.
+It is assumed that by 2050 the planet’s temperature may increase by 2 degrees.
+That once again reminds us, that global warming is an irreversible process and it is a real threat to the Earth inhabitants.

-Of course, global warming and climate change affects Georgia and Caucasus as well, we cannot bypass this process with use of any magical tricks, this fact is clearly reminded to us by dramatic melting of the Glaciers on Caucasus Mountain.
+Of course, global warming and climate change affects Georgia and the Caucasus as well.
+We cannot bypass this process by using magical tricks.
+This fact is clearly shown to us by the dramatic melting of the Glaciers in the Caucasus Mountains.

 Two generation of scientists, Giorgi Abuladze and Giorgi Gotsiridze, have been observing the Gergeti glacier for years.
-30 years later, a veteran geographer and glaciologist has returned to the same site that he used to observe and document.
-Photographing the changes of the glacier that undergoes the impact of global warming since 1973.
+30 years later, a veteran geographer and glaciologist returned to the same site that he used to observe and document photographing the changes of the glacier impacted by the global warming since 1973.

-The expeditions has taken 4 hours, the photos are ready that demonstrate the alarming melting process of the glacier from 1973 to 2019.
-The result is dramatic, the Gergeti Glacier has retreated back to 1,000 meters.
-This is 21 meter yearly average, isn’t it alarming?
+The expedition took 4 hours, the photos demonstrate the alarming melting process of the glacier from 1973 to 2019.
+The result is dramatic, the Gergeti Glacier has retreated 1,000 meters.
+This is a 21 meter yearly average.
+Isn’t it alarming?
 Oh yes(!) and this is the truth behind the climate change.

 Effects of Global Warming on Gergety Glacier, 50 years of research – movie by Movement TV about this unique ecpedition with two generations of scientists.